Getdeck/beiboot/operator/DEVELOPMENT.md

 When starting the Operator, the following happens:
 1) _kopf_ connects the handler to Kubernetes' APIs (please consult kopf's documentation for more details)
-2) The Operator registers the Kubernetes API extension for 'beiboot.getdeck.dev'
+2) The Operator registers the Kubernetes API extension for _beiboot.getdeck.dev_
 3) It writes the default cluster parameter configuration to the ConfigMap `beiboot-config` in namespace `getdeck` (Please follow the code in `beiboot/handler/components.py`).

 The Operator is ready once the log says so.
 You can now create a beiboot object based on your requirements.
+### Remarks
-**Remark:** You can start with a beiboot object from the _tests_ directory:
+You can start with a beiboot object from the `beiboot/operator/tests/` directory:
 ```bash
 > kubectl -n getdeck apply -f tests/fixtures/simple-beiboot.yaml
 ```